 I love looking at my VSCO library.
-It’s like a Instagram feed preview.
+It’s like an Instagram feed preview.
 Which is good if you are trying to keep your look consistent.

 I'm going to show you step by step how I edited a recent photo in VSCO.
 Let's start with this recent photo from New Orleans…

-When you open up VSCO, your filters are presented in the bottom.
+When you open up VSCO, your filters are presented at the bottom.
 You can arrange your favorite presets first so that you don’t have to go searching for them by:

 - this launches your preset dock.
 From there tap on the 3 lines with a star.

 - This view will show you all of your downloaded presets.

 - Tap on the star next to the preset to favorite a preset.

 - Favoriting a preset brings a preset to the front of your preset dock.